-Refactoring is a controllable process of improving code without creating new functionality.
-It transforms a mess into clean code and simple design.
+Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.

 While dirty code is often result of laziness and incompetence, it can also pile-up due to shortcuts taken during development process.